 What are the current experimental challenges?

-Thomas Dupas: Hemorrhagic shock is a difficult condition in its own right, combining hemodynamic alterations with metabolic damage and organ dysfunction.
+Amandine Vergnaud: Hemorrhagic shock is a difficult condition in its own right, combining hemodynamic alterations with metabolic damage and organ dysfunction.
 The variety of experimental protocols makes its study all the more complex.
 In this study, we propose to develop a reproducible, standardized, and clinically relevant rat model of hemorrhagic shock.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.
 Suggested B roll: 2.9.2 and 2.10.1